turanszkij/WickedEngine/Content/Documentation/WickedEngine-Documentation.md

 #### Entity
 Entity is a number, it can reference components through ComponentManager containers.
 An entity is always valid if it exists.
 It's not required that an entity has any components.
 An entity has a component, if there is a ComponentManager that has a component which is associated with the same entity.

-### wiScene
+### Scene System
 [[Header]](../../WickedEngine/wiScene.h) [[Cpp]](../../WickedEngine/wiScene.cpp)
 The logical scene representation using the Entity-Component System
 - GetScene <br/>
 Returns a global scene instance.
-The wiRenderer will use this scene instance to render the scene.
+The wi::renderer will use this scene instance to render the scene.
 The user can create multiple scenes as well, and merge those into the global scene so that those will be rendered as well.
 - LoadModel() <br/>
 There are two flavours to this.
 One of them immediately loads into the global scene.
 The other loads into a custom scene, which is usefult to manage the contents separately.
 This function will return an Entity that represents the root transform of the scene - if the attached parameter was true, otherwise it will return INVALID_ENTITY and no root transform will be created.
 - Pick <br/>